dlebars/SLProj/namelists/README.txt

 # NoU_A: If True, remove Antartic uncertainty.
 # NoU_Gl: If True, remove Glacier and ice caps uncertainty
 # Decomp: Save the decomposition of each total sea level value into the average
 #         components that form it.
+SaveAllSamples needs to be true.
 ################################################################################
 Example of namelist file:
 INFO = True